Create a sensor module with Python

 Start with a test script

-Start by getting a test script working so you can check that the sensor code itself works before packaging it into a module.
+Start by getting a test script working so you can check that your sensor code itself works before packaging it into a module.

 Since this how-to uses Python, you need a Python test script so that you can more easily wrap it in a Python-based module.
 You’ll still be able to use any of Viam’s SDKs to get readings from machines that use the module.